SteveJustin1963/tec-4krom-12kram-mod/README.md

-# tecRAMSTACK
+# tec-STACK
-Add upto 12K RAM to the TEC-1
+TEC-1 RAM Stack.
+Add upto 12K RAM to the TEC-1, in 2k parts.